Acute Pelvic Limb Paresis & Respiratory Effort in a Cat

 featured image

-Figure 2.
-Right lateral (A) and dorsoventral (B) thoracic radiographs showing cardiomegaly, pulmonary venous distention (red arrows), and pulmonary interstitial densities (blue arrows)
+Figure 2 Right lateral (A) and dorsoventral (B) thoracic radiographs showing cardiomegaly, pulmonary venous distention (white arrows), and pulmonary interstitial densities (black arrows)

 Gas distention of the stomach was evident and consistent with aerophagia secondary to pain and/or respiratory distress.
 Electrocardiography after initial treatment (Figure 3) demonstrated a heart rate of 150 bpm and ventricular bigeminy.
 Assuming standard sensitivity (1 cm/mV), the QRS complexes were tall (upper normal, 1 mV) at 1.3 mV.